alex-kalanis/remote-request/README.md

 This library is not compliant with PSR-7 and it has a few reasons.
 At first the PSR-7 has been made with HTTP in mind.
 Then it got streams and totally discarded the filling of the usually sent body.
-Some things are specific for HTTP and in other protocols are unwelcomed.
+Some things are specific for HTTP and in other protocols are unwelcome.
 I now write about schema:host:port and form inputs.
+Then you have "StreamInterface" in which you got the message body.
+Not separated by values, not set boundaries to header, just raw data.
+It also does not behave like a normal stream, so using "stream_copy_to_stream" does not work.

 If you really want to know more, try to implement FSP or SMB connectors via PSR-7.
 You will get a lot of headache.
 Or HTTP2/3, where the content is binary-encoded and runs over udp